YetiForceCompany/YetiForceCRM/README.md

 -	Fixed info about the number of records in related modules.
 -	Fixed a relation between Quotes and Calculations.
 -	Fixed the authentication of users.
--	Fixed the abilty to add fields in the 'Company details' panel.
+-	Fixed the ability to add fields in the 'Company details' panel.
 -	Fixed the system installer.
 -	Fixed database connection in the mail module.
 -	Fixed closing of calendar notifications.